 Budapest, Hungary – Hungarian authorities have detained and questioned a Syrian man accused of taking part in beheadings in Syria as a member of the so-called Islamic State, according to a statement released earlier today by Budapest prosecutors.

 The man is accused of executing about 20 people in 2016 in the western Syrian city of Homs, all family members of a person who refused to join the terror organisation.
-He is now facing charges of terrorist activities, reports Hungary Today.